ObeoNetwork/M2Doc/ref-doc/nightly/index.md

 ![The Initialize Documentation Configuration menu.]({{page.relativePath}}/ref-doc/nightly/images/Initialize%20Documentation%20Configuration%20menu.png "The Initialize Documentation Configuration menu.")

-To edit the created generation model file you can use the [Generation configuration wizard](index.html#generation-configuration-wizard) or the [Generation configuration editor](index.html#generation-configuration-editor).
+To edit the created generation model file you can use the [Generation configuration wizard](index.html#generation-configuration-wizard).

 ### Validating a generation setup